Do You Remember (Jay Sean song): Composition

 "Do You Remember" is recorded in the key of B major in common time at a tempo of 126 beats per minute.
 The song follows a chord progression of B–F–Cm–E, while the vocals span from E3 to F4.
+This song is structurally similar to Chris Brown's 2008 song "Forever."

 Variations

 There are two versions of the song.